Home / News & Media / Uncategorized

 Table of contents

-Torrential rains are in the skies for the Baltimore, Maryland and Washington area this week.
-Don’t get caught in the storm with a failed sump pump.
+When torrential rains are in the skies, don’t get caught in the storm with a sump pump that’s not working.
 Keep the water out of your basement and house with a simple sump pump check you can do yourself.

 Fill a 5 gallon bucket with water.
 Pour the water slowly in the sump pit until it fills to the top.
 When the water level rises to a certain point, the float should trigger the sump pump to turn on.
 You will hear the motor of the sump pit churning and the water level should begin to lower.
 If the pump does not turn on check the following: